 To maximise the benefit of coaching, the more specific the performance target the better.
 In this scenario, coaching should focus on a performance improvement for the ‘contract extension’ AHT.
 The performance gap is more significant than that for the ‘general enquiry’ calls.
 Once improvements are made on the ‘contract extension’ calls you can always turn your focus towards the ‘general enquiry’ calls.
 You might even find that many of the efficiency improvements made for ‘contact extension’ calls will have also translated to the ‘general enquiry’ calls!

 Once a specific performance challenge has been identified, past performance should be researched and recorded to clarify the scale and nature of necessary change.
 For efficiency or effectiveness based performance challenges, this research could consist of analysing the past 3 months of performance metrics related to the challenge.
 For attitudinal challenges, the research could consist of gathering examples of behaviour that meets and fails to meet the standards.

 For efficiency and effectiveness challenges, a simple line graph provides an ideal way to analyse and present performance data, as well as visualise the scale of change that is being sought for success.
-As example, the following chart illustrates past performance in comparison to the future performance goals.
+As an example, the following chart illustrates past performance in comparison to future performance goals.

-As well as supporting the scale and nature of necessary change discussion, this table and chart provides a simple format to track improvement progress, providing an ideal means to measure the effectiveness of the course of action an Agent has chosen to take during coaching.
+As well as supporting the scale and nature of necessary change discussion, this table and chart provide a simple format to track improvement progress, providing an ideal means to measure the effectiveness of the course of action an Agent has chosen to take during coaching.

 But Doesn’t This Mean you’re Setting the Agent’s Performance Goal?